Watchmen (2009 film): Marketing

 Warner Bros.
-Interactive Entertainment published a USA-only episodic video game to be released alongside the film called Watchmen: The End Is Nigh.
+Interactive Entertainment published an American-only episodic video game to be released alongside the film called Watchmen: The End Is Nigh.
 Warner Bros. took this low-key approach to avoid rushing the game on such a tight schedule, as most games adapted from films are panned by critics and consumers.
-The game is set in the 1970s, and is written by Len Wein, the comic's editor; Dave Gibbons is also an advisor.
+The game is set in the 1970s and is written by Len Wein, the comic's editor; Dave Gibbons is also an advisor.
 On March 4, 2009, Glu Mobile released Watchmen: The Mobile Game, a beat 'em up mobile game featuring Nite Owl and The Comedian fighting enemies in their respective settings of New York City and Vietnam.
 On March 6, 2009, a game for the Apple Inc. iPhone and iPod Touch platform was released, titled Watchmen: Justice is Coming.
-Though highly anticipated, this mobile title suffered from serious game play and network issues which have yet to be resolved.
+Though highly anticipated, this mobile title suffered from serious gameplay and network issues which have yet to be resolved.

 As a promotion for the film, Warner Bros.
 Entertainment released Watchmen: Motion Comic, a series of narrated animations of the original comic book.
 The first chapter was released for purchase in the summer of 2008 on digital video stores, such as iTunes Store and Amazon Video on Demand.
 DC Direct released action figures based on the film in January 2009.
-Director Zack Snyder also set up a YouTube contest petitioning Watchmen fans to create faux commercials of products made by the fictional Veidt Enterprises.
-The producers also released two short video pieces online, which were intended to be viral videos designed as fictional backstory pieces, with one being a 1970 newscast marking the tenth anniversary of the public appearance of Doctor Manhattan.
+Director Zack Snyder set up a YouTube contest petitioning Watchmen fans to create faux commercials of products made by the fictional Veidt Enterprises.

+The producers released two short video pieces online, which were intended to be viral videos designed as fictional backstory pieces, with one being a 1970 newscast marking the tenth anniversary of the public appearance of Doctor Manhattan.
 The other was a short propaganda film promoting the Keene Act of 1977, which made it illegal to be a superhero without government support.
-An official viral marketing web site, The New Frontiersman, is named after the tabloid magazine featured in the graphic novel, and contains teasers styled as declassified documents.
-After the trailer to the film premiered in July 2008, DC Comics president Paul Levitz said that the company had had to print more than 900,000 copies of Watchmen trade collection to meet the additional demand for the book that the advertising campaign had generated, with the total annual print run expected to be over one million copies.
-DC Comics reissued Watchmen #1 for the original cover price of $1.50 on December 10, 2008; no other issues are to be reprinted.
+An official viral marketing website, the New Frontiersman, is named after the tabloid magazine featured in the graphic novel and contains teasers styled as declassified documents.

+After the trailer for the film premiered in July 2008, DC Comics president Paul Levitz said that the company had had to print more than 900,000 copies of Watchmen trade collection to meet the additional demand for the book that the advertising campaign had generated, with the total annual print run expected to be over one million copies.
+DC Comics reissued Watchmen #1 for the original cover price of $1.50 on December 10, 2008; no other issues are planned to be reprinted.

 The teaser trailer was attached in July 2008 and debuted in November 2008.